 WOSM Elbow Experts

 How does biceps tendon tendonitis occur?

-Tendonitis of the biceps is caused by strain from sudden increase in amount or intensity of activity or from overuse or repetitive elbow bending or wrist rotation, particularly with supination (when turning the palm up, such as when using a screwdriver).
+Tendonitis of the biceps is caused by strain from a sudden increase in amount or intensity of activity, or from overuse or repetitive elbow bending or wrist rotation, particularly with supination (when turning the palm up, such as when using a screwdriver).

 What increases the risk?

 - Sports that involve heavy use of the elbow, such as gymnastics, weightlifting, bodybuilding or rock climbing

 What are the symptoms of biceps tendon tendonitis?

 - Pain or discomfort at the front of the elbow

 - Pain exacerbated with elbow flexion (bending) and supination (turning the palm up)